-(2) In future periods, plan balances will be credited with gains and losses from measuring investments that track the employee's investment elections in the 401(k) Plan.
-We will not credit above-market earnings or preferential earnings to amounts in the plan.
+(2) Plan balances are credited with gains and losses from measuring investments that track the employee's investment elections in the 401(k) Plan.
+We do not credit above-market earnings or preferential earnings to amounts in the plan.

 Potential Payments Upon Termination or Change In Control